RSE-Sheffield/RSE-Sheffield.github.io/_events/seminar-2024-07-05-best-practices-in-ai-afternoon.md

 ## Overview
 We are excited to present Best Practices in AI Afternoon which will be held on the **5th of July, 12-5pm at Workroom 2, 38 Mappin, Sheffield, S1 4DT and online**.

 The afternoon will consist of talks and walkthroughs on best practices for research, design, development, and deployment of AI systems with guest speakers from Nvidia, University of Cambridge and University of Bristol.
 A focus on practical aspects such as tooling, optimisation, profiling, tips and tricks to supercharge AI in your research!

-Buffet lunch and coffee will be provided.
+**Buffet lunch and coffee will be provided, with a drinks reception sponsored by Nvidia after the event.**

 This event is held in collaboration between the **[Research Software Engineering (RSE)](https://rse.shef.ac.uk/)** group and the [**Centre for Machine Intelligence (CMI)**](https://www.sheffield.ac.uk/machine-intelligence) in the University of Sheffield.